osrf-migration/vrx-wiki/tutorials/thruster_articulation.md

 ## Demonstration ##

-How to run an example.
+How to run an example - list basic commands and key configurations.